HMS Tickler (1804): Career

 Lieutenant Charles Irvine commissioned Tickler in August 1804.

 In January Tickler was under the command of Lieutenant John Watson Skinner.

 On 8 January 1805 Tickler arrived in the Downs with a French officer she had taken out of a fishing boat that had come out of Boulogne Harbour under flag of truce.
 The French officer was carrying a dispatch from Talleyrand to Lord Harrowby.
 The dispatch had come express from Paris and the officer was under instructions to contact a British cruiser and then accompany the dispatch to London.

 Early in the morning of 24 April 1805, Tickler was part of a squadron under the command of Captain Robert Honyman in HMS Leda.
 Early in the morning of 24 April 1805, the squadron sighted twenty-six French vessels rounding Cap Gris Nez.
 Honyman immediately ordered Fury, Harpy, Railleur, Bruiser, Gallant, Archer, Locust, Tickler, Watchful, Monkey, Firm, and Starling to intercept.
 After a fight of about two hours, Starling and Locust had captured seven armed schuyts in an action within pistol-shot of the shore batteries on Cap Gris Nez.
 The schuyts were of 25–28 tons burthen, and carried in all 117 soldiers and 43 seamen under the command of officers from the 51st.
 Infantry Regiment.
 The French convoy had been bound for Ambleteuse from Dunkirk.
 On the British side the only casualty was one man wounded on Archer.
-The seven schyuts were:
+The seven schuyts were: